youyanggu/covid19_projections/about.md

 | Spain | 21,282 | 18,713 | 31,854
 | France | 20,829 | 17,448 | 41,643

-As you can see above, their models made incredibly misguided projections for almost all of the worst-impacted regions in the world.
+As you can see above, their models made misguided projections for almost all of the worst-impacted regions in the world.
 The most alarming thing is that they continue to make low projections.
 Below is their projections from April 21.
-It doesn't take a scientist to recognize that most of these IHME projections will also be exceeded in less than 2 weeks:
+It doesn't take an expert to recognize that most of these IHME projections will also be exceeded in less than 2 weeks:

 |  | April 26 Total Deaths | IHME Aug proj. deaths from Apr 21 | Our Aug proj. deaths from Apr 21
 | --- | --- | --- | --- |